 When introducing a character it isn’t necessary to tell the reader everything about them in one go.
 Readers like to work things out for themselves, to pick out the clues and gather information as they go, which is one of the reasons crime fiction is so popular.
-If you’re writing a first-person story you don’t even have to use the protagonist’s name, this is harder in a third-person story because it came come to seem like deliberate avoidance, plus knowing the characters’ names, even if it’s not their real name, makes it easier to keep them distinguished in the proses.
+If you’re writing a first-person story you don’t even have to use the protagonist’s name, this is harder in a third-person story because it came come to seem like deliberate avoidance, plus knowing the characters’ names, even if it’s not their real name, makes it easier to keep them distinguished from the other characters in the narrative.

 A common mistake people make when they first begin writing is that when they introduce a new character they have a lengthy description of them and what they’re like.
 Such large chunks of description that down move the story along can slow it down and make it dull and it can take away the joy of discovery.
 Such chunks of description are fine in a first draft when you’re working out who everyone is and how the story fits together but when you’re editing you’d once again have to ask yourself the question, ‘Does this need to be here?’